Commercial Dispute Resolution

 - HW Energy Limited v Highland Council

 On behalf of the Pursuers following an alleged breach of contract by the Defenders of a £4 million four year contract we have recently raised proceedings in the Court of Session for payment of approximately £800,000.
-(Grant Hunter, Partner and Tony Jones)
+(Grant Hunter, Partner)

 - MacRoberts LLP v McCrindle Group Ltd CSIH 27

 Action before the Commercial Court of the Court of Session and at Appeal worth around a substantial amount of money where we successfully argued that the Defenders’ case was ill founded in fact and law.
-(Ashley Mawby, Partner and Tony Jones).
+(Ashley Mawby, Partner).

 - Wishart, Petitioner 2009